Eterea/blender/docs/tips.md

 If you have multiple domains, just have to break it more (like color ramp thingy)

----
+### Compute a Noise as a Single Value instead of a Field

-**Compute a Noise as a Single Value instead of a Field**
+- Add a Scene Time node

-Add a Scene Time node
+- Use the Seconds output.

-Use the Seconds output.
+- Add a Noise Texture node

-Add a Noise Texture node
+- Set it to 4D

-Set it to 4D
+- Set W = Time

-Set W = Time
+#### And for Vectors?

-**Here comes the trick: For the Vector, use (0, 0, 0) — just a dummy fixed point.**
+Here comes the trick: For the Vector, use (0, 0, 0) — just a dummy fixed point.

-→ This way, it outputs a single scalar value.
+This way, it outputs a single scalar value.

 Optionally: Use Map Range to convert from [0,1] to [-1,1]

 Plug this into a single value input (like a Bend) — now it’s not a field, just a float.

----
+### Noise Texture lacks seed.
+Hack

-**Unlike the Random Value node, the Noise Texture node doesn’t have a direct Seed input.**
+Unlike the Random Value node, the **Noise Texture** node doesn’t have a direct Seed input.

 But!
 You can absolutely generate different results by varying the inputs that influence the noise: